THEMATIC EDUCATION

 Her experiences had deepened her understanding of how children learn and grow, and she knew that learning through play was a cornerstone of high-quality early childhood education.

-Throughout her career, Cindy had always recognized the importance of play in fostering cognitive, physical, social, and emotional well-being in children.
+Throughout her career, Cindy had always recognized the importance of play in fostering cognitive, physical, social,

 Play was not just a pastime but a vital educational tool that helped children understand the world and themselves.